vatpac-technology/sops/docs/aerodromes/Cairns.md

 ### CS ADC / CS TCU
 #### Auto Release
-'Next' coordination is not required for aircraft that are:
+'Next' coordination is **not** required for aircraft that are:
   a) Departing from a runway nominated on the ATIS; and
   b) Assigned the standard assignable level; and
   c) Assigned a **Procedural** SID

+All other aircraft require a 'Next' call to CS TCU.

 !!! example
     <span class="hotline">**CS ADC** -> **CS TCU**</span>: "Next, HND151"